wonke2/Find-A-Pet/SprintReports.md

 ### Week 11: User and ServiceProvider Dashboards, Maps functionality for Pets and Services, Booking Database and Search and Filter Functionality for Services
 #### Plan:
-- User dashboard created and functioning (Avash).
-- ServiceProvider Dashboard to manage bookings, customer info, and other related tasks (Mohammad).
 - Maps functionality for pets (Waliullah).
 - Maps functionality for services (Waliullah).
 - Search and Filter functionality for services (Mohammad).
+- Service Listings are added and displayed (Mohammad).
 - Booking database created and is ready to be used for storing booking information (Avash).
 - Additional (if possible): Booking functionality (Avash).